shaavetha/Buffer-Analysis-Web-App/README.md

 # Buffer Analysis Web Application (Streamlit)

 This is a fully interactive GIS buffer analysis web app built using Streamlit.
-It allows users to upload shapefiles and CSV files with Latitude and Longitude coordinates, perform multi-distance buffer analysis, and download the results as shapefiles or PNG images.
+It allows users to upload and process shapefiles and CSV files containing Latitude and Longitude coordinates.
+Users can customize buffer symbols, colours, and sizes, and view a side-by-side comparison of two maps: one with the original shapefile and plotted points, and another with the generated buffers zones overlaid.
+The app enables multi-distance buffer analysis and provides options to download the results as shapefiles or PNG images.

 ## Features